-Some of the most common species of weevils in the New England states include the pales weevil, bluegrass weevil, and black vine weevil, or Otiorhynchus sulcatus.
+Some of the most common species of weevils in the United States include the pales weevil, bluegrass weevil, and black vine weevil, or Otiorhynchus sulcatus.
 Weevils remain relatively destructive pests, especially to the outdoor activities reliant on the use of grass, such as golf courses and tennis courts.
 Similar to beetles, weevils are distinguished by the extended beaks that house mandibulated mouthparts used for chewing.
 Weevils do not bite or pierce humans looking for a blood meal, as the long snout might imply.

 Appearance & Identification